 3 Things I’m Grateful For Today

 All I do then is just jot down some quick thoughts.
-By doing this each day I build a habit of looking our for things I'm grateful for which reiwres my brain to be on the look out for the good things in my life.
+By doing this each day I build a habit of looking out for things I’m grateful for which rewires my brain to be on the lookout for the good things in my life.

 When I type “.ev” this is what appears.

 1. What Did I Enjoy?

 3. What Did I Improve Or Improve Upon?

 5. How Can I Do Things Better Tomorrow?

 By quickly jotting down the answers to these questions I am priming myself to look out for the things I am good at, and developing a habit of looking for the learning in everything I do.
 Seriously, these two exercises take less than 5 minutes, and the evidence is pretty clear that in doing so I am building some new pathways in my brain that will increase my level of happiness.